Sandeep0422/home-automation/README.md

 # home-automation
-we can control the switch with the help of the mobile .
+we can control the switch with the help of mobile . the material we used :
+Dtmf module
+relay
+555timer